alecperkins/fairdistrict/README.md

 ### Accuracy

 Short of getting precinct-level data, one possible method to explore alleviating the accuracy problem would be to distribute the votes by original district as well, and use the difference between the district-level votes and the county-level votes to adjust the votes in each block.
+Also, the Department of State may have more precise data, and is worth contacting.

 ### Alternate districts